 (Art.
 230 (1) Directive 2009/138/EC)

-Classification of own-fund items of non-regulated financial undertakings and other residual related undertakings
+Classification of own-fund items of residual related undertakings

-The own-fund items of non-regulated undertakings carrying out financial activities and of related undertakings referred to in Article 323bis SCG3(1)(f) shall be considered as part of the reconciliation reserve at group level.
+1. The own-fund items of related undertakings referred to in Article 323bis SCG3(1)(f) shall be considered as part of the reconciliation reserve at the group level.

-Notwithstanding paragraph 1, when practicable and when the own-fund items referred to in paragraph 1 materially affect the amount of group own funds or the group solvency, the participating insurance or reinsurance undertaking or the insurance holding company shall classify these own-fund items into one of the three tiers based on the criteria set out in Chapter [x], Section [x].
+2. Notwithstanding paragraph 1, when practicable and when the own-fund items referred to in paragraph 1 materially affect the amount of group own funds or the group solvency, the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company shall classify these own-fund items into one of the three tiers based on the criteria set out in Title I, Chapter IV, Section 2.

 Article 323 bis SCG3